 During a hearing to discuss the assassination on March 6 of Richmond municipal manager Sibusiso Sithole, an attempt was made by Democratic Alliance MP Dean Macpherson to introduce an affidavit Sithole had made a few days before his murder.

 In the affidavit, Sithole names council officials and a number of business people as being involved in corruption at the municipality.
 Sithole gave the affidavit to the police and asked them to investigate the claims.

 Manyathi’s submission went unquestioned by commission chairperson advocate Marumo Moerane SC, and his co-commissioners, Vasu Gounden and Professor Cheryl Potgieter.
+The affidavit was out.

 The decision made it clear that the commission would not be suggesting that anybody be prosecuted.

 The commission was restricted by its terms of reference, which tasked it with investigating the underlying causes of the killings and to make recommendations to prevent them continuing.
 But it could have used its ability to deal with any matter it deemed appropriate to say more than it did.

 Its report, made public on Thursday in the KwaZulu-Natal legislature by Premier Willies Mchunu, who appointed it in 2016 with an initial budget of R15-million, lives up to that lack of promise.